 It’s good to have insurance coverage for diamonds.
 It is emotionally difficult to replace your original diamond engagement ring; it’s safe to know that in case you lose it, you won’t have financial losses.
 Also, getting insurance is very easy.

 Besides cleaning products, chemicals like perfume, soap, lotion, and shampoo can add some residue to the jewelry and diamond, which will cause damage.
 Remember to remove your ring before using these or any other products that may contain harmful chemicals.

 Like cold weather can harm your ring, hot weather can make your fingers expand, and your call may feel uncomfortable.
 Either way, it is good to leave your diamond ring at home when the temperature is bad outside.
 Keep away from rainwater that is often acidic due to air pollution.
 It will definitely cause harm to your diamond.

 Don’t be careless.

-Many activities put your ring at a higher risk of losing it.
-Like for example rowing.
+Many activities put your ring at a higher risk of losing it, like, for example, rowing.
 Or put your hands out of the car.
 Working at the basin without plugging it is also risky.
 Even many outdoor activities, like gardening, can make you lose your diamond ring.
-Thus, any situation that can make the ring dirty, or even lost, should be done removing it.
+Thus, any situation that can make the ring dirty or even lost should be done by removing it.
 Do not carelessly risk something so expensive and important to you out of sheer carelessness.